 How Does the R-22 Phase-Out Affect Me?

 If you have a system that currently uses R-22, the cost to recharge your system is going to become more and more expensive.
 The EPA is completely halting production and importation of R-22 refrigerants, which means the entire country will be working with only the stockpiled quantities that remain.
-Right now, the average cost to charge your system with a single pound of R-22 is around $100 - $150.
-By Jan.
-1, 2020 this could be anywhere from $300 - $350 per pound.
-The amount of refrigerant an air conditioner can hold varies, based on tonnage, but a general rule of thumb is 2-4 pounds per ton.
+Right now, the average cost to charge your system with a single pound of R-22 is around $150.
+As supply decreases, the cost of R-22 will continue to increase.
 One must weigh their options between continuing to repair their R-22 system or replacing it.

 Will An R-410A Air Conditioning Unit Cost More Than An R-22 Unit?

 Due to the phase-out of the manufacturing of R-22 and R-22 air conditioner unit production, R-410A systems are much more cost-effective than their outdated counterparts.
 There are also opportunities for rebates through your utility company when purchasing a high-efficiency system.
-If you are in need of a new air conditioner or are worried about the performance of your current R-22 system, please give us a call and one of our ServiceOne professionals can answer any questions you have.
+If you need a new air conditioner or are worried about the performance of your current R-22 system, please give us a call, and one of our ServiceOne professionals can answer any questions you have.

 How Can ServiceOne Help?

 For the past 5-years, ServiceOne has been informing our customers of the impending phase-out.
 We have applied hundreds of credits to move our customers from R-22 systems to R-410 systems, but we’re not done yet.
-For a limited time, we’ll be offering up to a $1,000 credit on qualified systems.
+From now until April 30th, we're offering a high-efficiency Daikin air conditioner for only $55/mo.!
+We also have R-22 credits left available that could bring that payment down.